 Safety & Liquidation Mechanisms

-By resolving distressed positions internally, Twyne insulates Credit LPs and reduces their risk surface.
-As long as Twyne handles liquidations, Credit LPs never incur losses.
+By resolving distressed positions internally, Twyne protects Credit LPs and reduces their risk surface.
+As long as Twyne handles liquidations, Credit LPs never incur losses from liquidations.

 Liquidation by Inheritance